How to use the ANZ cash flow forecast template

 It's essential to forecast and monitor your business’s cash flow.
 By utilising a cash flow forecast you’ll be able to plan ahead for the good times and the bad.

-If you’re aware of an upcoming period when your business will hit a slow patch, you’ll be able to plan ahead to arrange timely finance.
+If you’re aware of an upcoming period when your business will hit a slow cash flow period, you’ll be able to plan ahead to arrange timely finance.
 Likewise, by knowing when you’ll have a period of strong cash flow, you can plan to expand.

 Use accurate figures